 The Best Things to do in Sucre, Bolivia

 If you’ve spent some time in Bolivia before, then you already know that there is no shortage of weird and unique activities everywhere you go.
 Sucre is no exception.
-This city has a lot of amazing things to do, although I’ll admit that it lacks the otherworldliness that a city like La Paz boasts.
-However, there is something for everyone to do in and around this beautiful city.
+This city has a lot of amazing things to do, although I’ll admit that it feels quite tame after experiencing the otherworldliness of La Paz.
+However, there is still something for everyone to do in and around this beautiful city.